DrewThomasCorps/ais_project/README.md

 1. Clone the repository. `git clone https://github.com/Adbauer89/ais_project.git`
 2. Switch to the repositories `server` directory `cd ais_project/server`
 3. Install the dependencies and set up the database with `yarn run setup`
-4. Start the server and frontend with `yarn run dev`
+4. Start the server, frontend, and ais_feed with `yarn run dev`

+The ais feed will populate the database's ais_messages.
+The ais_messages will be empty until `yarn run dev` is ran.
+The frontend will display the positions as they update every 60 seconds, it will start out with 0 vessels displayed until the ais_feed starts posting.

 ## Documentation